atlesn/rrr/examples/peripherals/barcode_scanner.md

 USB scanners can often be configured to act either as a keyboard or as a virtual serial port.
 Currently, keyboard scanners are only supported on Linux and FreeBSD.
 When keyboard scanners are opened, they are *hijacked* so that the input from them is not used by the X-window system or terminals.
 Make sure you don't allow RRR to open your real keyboard as it might then become unusable while RRR is running.
+The option `file_no_keyboard_hijack` can be set to allow other applications to receive the data, this is useful for testing purposes.

+If you still manage to lock yourself out from using your keyboard:

+1. Press return twice to make the array parsing fail (works with the definition used in this example), it will cause **file** to close the device.
+2. Immediately press `Ctrl+C`, run `killall rrr` or similar to prevent **file** from re-opening the device in the next probe.
+3. If you were too slow, repeat step 1 and 2.

 If keyboard devices are opened without `file_try_keyboard_input` being set to `yes` or on non-Linux/FreeBSD systems, the raw event data (key up, key down etc.) will be received by RRR.
 While it may be a bit cumbersome to implement, it is certainly possible to parse this data into and RRR array and have a Perl or Python script convert the keys into characters.